stackbit-projects/ivanka-7b7da/content/pages/index.md

         subtitle: >-
           Your project needs a tailor made marketing strategy for your targeted group.
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
-No job is too big or small!
+          First of all, I will start with an audit of your current marketing activities such as social media - paid and organic, email marketing, website, SEO, and PPC campaigns.
+Based on results from this audit, your business goals, and the targeted group I will prepare the right marketing strategy to acquire new customers and grow.
         actions:
           - label: See Writing Samples
             url: /faq